Australia

 France

 There is a five-year limitation period usually (but not systematically) starting from the day the claimant knew, or should have known, the facts giving rise to its claim.
-Five years is the general statutory limitation period for filing civil and commercial claims but different periods may apply depending on the course of action.
+Five years is the general statutory limitation period for filing civil and commercial claims but different periods may apply depending on the cause of action.

 Germany